 Don't be intimidated by the idea of driving through the great California deserts — compared to driving through the typical Australian, African, or Asian desert, touring the deserts here by car is usually safe, convenient, and enjoyable, and you'll see some of the best parts of California, including the Mojave desert, Death Valley, Panamint Valley, the beautiful Mono Lake, and the Owens Valley (at least).
 Maybe a third of California is desert, but it's not necessarily the sort of desert many visitors expect: most of the deserts in California are mountainous, and covered in sage brush and scrub (or Joshua trees), and except for a few spectacular locations like the Eureka Dunes, they're not the endless sand dunes of the Sahara that a lot of people tend to think of when the hear the word "desert".
 Parts of the Californian deserts are even covered in snow in winter, which surprises a lot of visitors (actually, a lot of visitors seem to be surprised that California has any snow at all, let alone on its deserts).

-California's deserts offer much more than just driving: there's also hiking, camping, or even just lazing about at a nice hotel or resort.
+California's deserts offer much more than just driving: there's also hiking, camping, or even just lazing about at a nice hotel or resort (and see the Mojave Treks site for some offbeat ideas for places to visit in just the Mojave alone).
 There are dozens of options from State and National Park campsites, through cheap motels, to expensive resorts; and plenty of package tours cover the whole spectrum from stay-in-the-bus sightseeing to guided off-road four wheel drive convoys.
 But way off the beaten track, the deserts here are still wild and dangerous, and while most tourists won't need to worry about that, there are still some rules and common sense things you should consider.

 In general, since California's deserts are fairly well-crossed by freeways and major highways, desert driving is normally done on reasonably good roads with gas, food, water, and accommodation available at convenient intervals.
 Unless you're really going down obscure back roads or completely off-road, most roads will be paved or fairly good condition gravel; many of the most popular routes across the deserts are actually freeways or highways.
 Gas stations are usually within easy reach of wherever you are (but gas will usually be more expensive here than in urban and suburban areas).
 Most of the larger truck stops and settlements along the highways and freeways will have some sort of cafes and cheap motels as well.